Los Angeles Herald Examiner: Black Dahlia coverage

-Following Short's identification, reporters from the Los Angeles Examiner contacted her mother, Phoebe Short, and told her that her daughter had won a beauty contest.
-Only after prying as much personal information as they could from Phoebe did the reporters tell her that her daughter had been murdered.
 The newspaper offered to pay her air fare and accommodations if she would travel to Los Angeles to help with the police investigation.
 That was yet another ploy, since the newspaper kept her away from police and other reporters to protect its scoop.

 Each day the Examiner came up with more details of Short's murder, and painted her as a lovelorn woman searching for a husband.
 The Los Angeles Daily News was getting hammered daily by the Examiner.
 The newspaper's editors were so desperate for fresh stories that they sent rookie reporter Roy Ringer to the Examiner's offices on Broadway.
 Ringer was new and unknown to Examiner newsmen.
 He walked into the Examiner's composing room from off the street and lifted the Black Dahlia story proofs off the spikes and walked out.
-The Daily News city desk then rewrote the Examiner’s stories.
+The Daily News city desk then rewrote the Examiner's stories.
 After three days of stealing Examiner copy, Ringer walked into the composing room on the fourth day for a fresh batch of Black Dahlia stories.
 As he was about to grab a handful of proofs from the spike, someone from behind grabbed his shoulder.
 Behind Ringer was Examiner city editor James Richardson.
 "Nice try", said Richardson, as he sent Ringer back to the Daily News empty-handed.

 At one point an anonymous tip led Examiner reporters to the Greyhound bus station in downtown Los Angeles, where a steamer trunk owned by Short was discovered.
 Inside were letters, photographs and clothing belonging to the victim.
 The Examiner obtained the contents and led coverage of Short's life leading up to her death based on her own personal records and in her own voice.
 In another instance, more photos, newspaper clippings and letters were anonymously mailed to the Examiner.
 Richardson often said in subsequent interviews about his years at the Examiner that he believed the letters were from Short's killer.